Easy Homemade Croutons – For That Perfect Crunch!

 - Whole Grains for Fiber and Heart Health

 Whole wheat bread contains fiber, which supports digestive health and can help maintain healthy cholesterol levels.
-Fiber has been shown to reduce the risk of heart disease by promoting healthy blood pressure and cholesterol levels.
-According to a study from Harvard School of Public Health, including whole grains in your diet can significantly reduce the risk of cardiovascular disease. - Olive Oil for Healthy Fats
+Fiber has been shown to reduce the risk of heart disease by promoting healthy blood pressure and cholesterol levels. - Olive Oil for Healthy Fats

 Extra-virgin olive oil is a healthy source of monounsaturated fats, which are known to support heart health.
 These fats can help lower LDL (bad) cholesterol, reduce inflammation, and even support cognitive health as we age.
 Research from Harvard Medical School has shown that the Mediterranean diet, rich in olive oil, can contribute to a lower risk of heart disease. - Garlic’s Antioxidant Power